gwpachlatko/anything-goes/_posts/2022-06-05-windows11-review-options.md

 <p>It’s not that I had demanded anything unreasonable, or made fun of its users, but my review was (to some degree) biased, and I didn’t want to be “that guy”.
 You know, those annoying characters who enjoy themselves giving out about a product, leaving their agitated audience without a proper counter concept or, at least, a spark of hope.</p>

 <p>So, I kept my words to myself and did a bit of “window shopping”, instead.
-It took a while, though — mainly because I assumed the role of the “average user” (the best I could).</p>
+It took a while, though — mainly because I assumed the role of the “average user” (as best I could).</p>

 <p>It was not all smooth sailing, though, I might even have uttered a swear word or two.
 Yet at long last, I am able to report success.
 Here’s what I found …</p>
 <!--more-->